Upper Leg Compensation

 6. Linear Range

 The logic for calculating compensation.
-For example, if the compensation value is 10 and the linear range is set to 25 degrees, when the thigh is slightly bent relative to the A-pose, and the bending angle is 12.5 degrees, the compensation value given is 5.
+For example, if the compensation value is 10 and the linear range is set to 25 degrees, then when the thigh is slightly bent relative to the A-pose, and the bending angle is 12.5 degrees, the compensation value given is 5.
 If the bending angle is 25 degrees, the compensation value given is 10.
-If the bending angle is 90 degrees, the compensation value is still 10.
+If the bending angle is 90 degrees, the compensation value remains 10.
 In most cases, the linear range is 25~45 degrees.
 You can adjust it according to your situation.

-7. Default Upper Leg Angle
+7. Upper Leg Default Angle

 Lower Leg Compensation

 The function is the same as upper leg compensation.
 For specific usage, refer to upper leg compensation.
-However, note that when sitting, the lower leg's deviation angle relative to the A-pose is very small, so generally, compensation is not needed when sitting.
+However, note that when sitting, the lower leg's deviation angle relative to the A-pose is very small, so compensation is generally not needed when sitting.
 You can check the compensation effect when the lower leg bends backward or when lying down.

 Lower Leg Compensation Panel